abitdodgy/abitdodgy.github.io/_posts/2015-09-06-project-euler-problem-6.md

 1^2 + 2^2 + 3^2 + \cdots + n^2 = \frac{n(n + 1)(2n + 1)}{6}
 $$

-So the solution up to $$n$$ looks like this.
+And the solution up to $$n$$.

 $$
 \left(\frac{n(n + 1)}{2}\right)^2 - \frac{n(n + 1)(2n + 1)}{6}
 $$

-Now the solution is simple mathematics, and we can solve this problem up to nonsensical numbers in microseconds.
-Here's what it looks like in Ruby; it's not terribly interesting.
+With simple math we can solve this problem up to nonsensical numbers in microseconds.
+Here's the solution in Ruby; it's not terribly interesting.

 {% highlight ruby %}
 (n * (n + 1) / 2)**2 - (n * (n + 1)) * ((n * 2) + 1) / 6
 {% endhighlight %}

-To make it a bit more interesting I created [benchmarks][5] to illustrate the efficiency of four different techniques: Using map and reduce, enumerators, while loop, and induction.
-The earlier three were tested against $$n = 10^6$$, and the latter against a thousand quinquagintaquadringentillion, or $$10^{2703}$$.
+I was curious, so I created [benchmarks][3] to illustrate the efficiency of four different techniques: Using map and reduce, enumerators, while loop, and induction.
+I tested the earlier three against $$n = 10^6$$, and the latter against a thousand quinquagintaquadringentillion, or $$10^{2703}$$.

 {% highlight ruby %}
 def map_reduce(n)